-The DK5s is a sampled Kawai K5000, which was one of the more successful PCM sampled instrument so the 90’s.
-I had an opportunity to buy one new but decided for the Kurzweil K2500 – mostly for the piano tone, but I never really felt the keyboard delivered anywhere near the same level of synthesis as the Kawai.
+The DK5s is a sampled Kawai K5000, which was one of the more successful PCM-sampled instruments so the ’90s.
+I had an opportunity to buy one new but decided on the Kurzweil K2500 – mostly for the piano tone, but I never really felt the keyboard delivered anywhere near the same level of synthesis as the Kawai.
 Fortunately, I get a chance now to play with a great selection of presets from the original machine in software form, and mostly the patches sound brilliant.
 Of the three instruments in the Digital Sensations 2 collection, I think it’s overshadowed by the others in terms of character, but there’s a lot here to explore.

-The Ob Legacy banks are collectively more sophisticated that much of the other synths in the Vault.
+The Ob Legacy banks are collectively more sophisticated than many of the other synths in the Vault.
 There’s the famous Oberheim signature tone over everything, which is brilliant they have managed to capture.
-As with my rack mounted Matrix, these banks require time to explore and feel out.
+As with my rack-mounted Matrix, these banks require time to explore and feel out.

-The UVS-3200 is the more grungy of the bunch, especially when a touch of drive is added to enhance the analogue nastyness.
-Some of the patches retain the slight out of tuneness that made analogue so interesting, rather more predictable than a real synth due to the sampling process, but none the less there and fun to play with.
+The UVS-3200 is the grungy pick of the bunch, especially when a touch of the drive is added to enhance the analogue nastiness.
+Some of the patches retain the slight detune that made analogue so interesting, rather more predictable than a real synth due to the sampling process, but nonetheless, there and fun to play with.
 As typical of the early Korg synths, the UVS-3200 is a real bruiser, aggressive and hot-tempered.

 Though this is one of the more unique synths in the collection it doesn’t really stand out as being particularly amazing at anything to me other than dirty leads, but then again sometimes all you need is a solid lead, this should be your starting point.